yacineMTB/talk/README.md

 **The intended audience for this project at the current state is people who are comfortable with hacking things together**

 ### Using bundled bash script (experimental)
+Warning: this is broken as of june 21 2023.
+We'll fix it when we have time!
 `chmod 775 build.sh`
 `./build.sh`